robst/file_db/README.md

 end
 ```

-thats it. now we got a user model which actually just storing an id. lets add `columns` for this.
+Now we got a user model which actually just storing an id. lets add some `columns` for this.

 ```ruby
 class User < FileDb::Model